BrianGallew/bacula_configuration/README.md

 OS SETUP
 ---------

-Finally, you will need to customize several values, whose defaults are in bacula_tools/\_\_init\_\_.py.
+You will need to customize several values, whose defaults are in bacula_tools/\_\_init\_\_.py.
 The easiest way to do so is to drop value assignments into any/all of the configuration files:

 	/etc/bacula/bacula.conf
 	/usr/local/etc/bacula/bacula.conf
 	/usr/local/etc/bacula.conf
 	~/.bacula.conf

 The files are read in that order, and all updates applied in that order.
-In particular, you will want to look at things like:
+In particular, you will want to set values for:

 	MYSQL_DB
 	MYSQL_HOST
 	MYSQL_USER
 	MYSQL_PASS

 Here is an example script that will set it all up for you: